 - Create a budget for giving on a monthly or annual basis

 - Discuss giving goals with your family or partner

-- Discuss charitable giving with your advisor and incorporate it into your financial or legacy plan
+- Discuss charitable giving with your financial professional and incorporate it into your financial or legacy plan

-- Discuss and identify with your advisor potential long-term appreciated assets to use for charitable giving
+- Discuss and identify with your financial professional potential long-term appreciated assets to use for charitable giving

 - Investigate corporate matching-gift options at your workplace